awave1/lecture-notes/grst205/final.md

 - Christinas delibberatly sought to convert others
 - Gradually christians develop their own sacred writings which they add to Jewish ones
   - old testament + new testament = bible
+- Christianity focused on beliefs more than on rituals

 #### Christianity as The Dominant Religion in Roman Empire

 - Despite persecution, core converts in 1st - 4th c's AD
 - In AD 312, Constantine becomes sole emperor in the West and converts - Battle of Milvian Bridge.
 Gains control of whole Empire AD 324
+  - Also declares allegiance to Christianity becausee he saw a symbol in the sky that allowed him win the battle
 - Constantine makes christianity legal
-- By end of 4th AD christianity - official religion of the roman empire
+- By end of 4th AD christianity - official religion of the Roman Empire
 - From now on all emperors (except one) will be Christian

 ### 🌍 Rome: Late Empire